michaelmontemurri/gnn-lspe/README.md

 Key findings include:

 - **Closeness centrality** outperforms RWPE on MOLTOX21 in nearly all model variants.
-- **Anchor-based and PageRank-based PEs** show promise but often suffer from overfitting or instability on small molecular graphs.
+- **Anchor-based and PageRank-based PEs** suffer from overfitting or instability on small molecular graphs.
 - **SPE embeddings** preserve topological structure well but are computationally infeasible at scale.
 - We propose **element-aware sampling** for PageRank anchors to mitigate overfitting.